 With regards to my work, I make multiple backups of files; I carry several 2TB or 4TB drives and copy images onto them every evening.
 Fact of life: mechanical and electrical devices fail.
 I never want a device failure to stop an entire photography trip.
 I also stay connected while travelling; while it is much easier to find Internet today, I also use a WeBoost in my truck to boost cell signals when I am far from civilizations.

-All my travels are a learning experience; I am observant, take precautions and try not to panic when something bad occurs.
+All my travels are a learning experience; I am observant, take precautions and do not to panic when something bad occurs.